Siege of Samarkand (712)

-The Battle of Samarkand was a military engagement between the Umayyads and the Sogdian ruler of Samarkand.
+The Siege of Samarkand was a military engagement between the Umayyads and the Sogdian ruler of Samarkand.
 The battle ended in Umayyad victory and the conquest of Samarkand.

 Background

 After the Umayyad conquest of Bukhara in 709, the Umayyad general Qutayba ibn Muslim dispatched his brother, Abdul Rahman to Samarkand.
 The Sogdian ruler of Samarkand, Tarkhun, gave tribute to them, which was agreed between them previously.
 Tarkhun would make peace with the Umayyads in exchange for not invading them.
 The merchants and nobles of Samarkand hated Tarkhun for his weakness and his tribute payment.
 They planned on deposing and chose a man called Gurak.
 Tarkhun was deposed and later committed suicide.
 The death of Tarkhun provoked the Umayyads to take revenge for his death.
 The Umayyads first had to deal with Zunbil of Sistan in 711 and the rebellion of Azkajwar II brother in 712.

-Battle
+Siege

 After some rest, the Umayyads marched to Samarkan in 712.
-Samarkand was the largest and most powerful city in Sogdia, and it's effective capital.
+Samarkand was the largest and most powerful city in Sogdia, and its effective capital.
 Qutayba and his brother, Abdul Rahman, marched to Samarkand with an army of 20,000 men.
 It is said to consist of men from Bukhara and Khawarizm.
 The Samarkand ruler, Gurak, was determined to put up stiff resistance.
-He also appealed to other rulers in Transoxinia, mainly the king of Tashkent and the Ikhshid of Farghana, and warned them that Transoxinia would be in danger if they did not help.
+He also appealed to other rulers in Transoxianan, mainly the king of Tashkent and the Ikhshid of Farghana, and warned them that Transoxinia would be in danger if they did not help.
 Both answered his call.
 They arrived with a large army.

-The Tashkent-Farghan army attempted a surprise attack on the Muslims during the night; however, the Qutabya learned of their plans and dispatched his brother, Salih, with a small force and ambushed them.
-The battle at night was fierce; the Transoxinian alliance fought bravely, but in the end they were defeated.
+Kul Tegin was dispatched to lead The Tashkent-Farghan army.
+The Turks attempted a surprise attack on the Muslims during the night; however, Qutayba learned of their plans and dispatched his brother, Salih, with a small force and ambushed them.
+The battle at night was fierce; following numerous engagements and prolonged blockade, the Transoxinian alliance were ultimately defeated.
 Many were killed, and a small number of prisoners were taken.
+Gurak surrendered and was captured by the Umayyads.
 The Muslims also acquired a large number of weapons and horses.
 Qutayba allowed the small force to keep their spoils instead of dividing them with the whole army.

 The defeat of the Transoxinian army discouraged the Sogdians of Samarkand.
 Qutayba was constantly bombarding the city.
 This created a breach in the walls, and the time the Muslims were about to assault them, the Samakands sued for peace.
+After Gurak's surrender, Qutayba decided not to execute Gurak, and they later came in terms. the Umayyads established a garrison in Samarkand, Which Qutayba used as a strategic base for subsequent campaigns against Shash, Khojent, and Ferghana.